Product Guide

 The search bar on the Orders page with an email address typed in and filtered results below

-Pro Tip: When a customer reaches out with a question about their order, ask for the email address they used during checkout.
-This is the fastest way to locate their order in your system, especially if they purchased using a different name than they use in their communication with you.
+Pro Tip: When a customer reaches out about an order, ask for the email they used at checkout.
+It's the fastest way to locate their order, especially if they purchased under a different name.

 Pagination